-Man whose family died in Boeing 737 Max crash: Scrap the jet
+6 minutes: Man haunted by family’s final moments on 737 Max

+The Boeing Max has been grounded worldwide since shortly after that crash and it’s not clear when it will be certified to fly again.

+In testimony prepared for the hearing, Njoroge and other families of the 346 people who died in the accidents will demand that regulators perform a new, top-to-bottom review of the plane.
+They’ll also call for airline pilots to get training in flight simulators — Boeing says computer-based lessons will suffice — and that Congress reform the Federal Aviation Administration, which certified the plane and declined to ground it after the first accident last October off the coast of Indonesia.

-A man who lost his wife, mother-in-law and three young children in the crash of a 737 Max in Ethiopia says Boeing should scrap the plane and top executives should resign and face criminal charges.
+In a telephone interview with The Associated Press, Njoroge went further, saying Boeing should scrap the plane and company executives should resign and face criminal charges.

-Paul Njoroge, who is due to testify before Congress in the U.S. on Wednesday, said in an interview that 737 Max planes should have been grounded after a deadly crash off the coast of Indonesia in October.
-Instead, they kept flying until another crashed five months later near Addis Ababa, Ethiopia, shortly after takeoff, claiming the lives of his family and 152 others.

-If Boeing and the Federal Aviation Administration had done their jobs properly, Njoroge said, “these planes would have been grounded in November and today I would be enjoying summer with my family, I would be playing football with my son.”
+If Boeing and the FAA had done their jobs properly, he said, “these planes would have been grounded in November and today I would be enjoying summer with my family, I would be playing football with my son.”

-Njoroge (ja-ROW-ga) will be the first relative of any of the 346 passengers who died in the two crashes to testify before Congress.
-He will be accompanied by Michael Stumo, whose daughter, Samya, also died in the March 10 Ethiopian Airlines crash.
-The Max has been grounded worldwide since shortly after that crash and it’s not clear when it will be certified to fly again.

-In testimony he submitted to the House aviation subcommittee, Njoroge says passengers’ families have several demands that must be met before the Max is allowed to fly again, including a new, top-to-bottom review of the plane by regulators.

 Because the size and placement of the plane’s engines raised the risk of an aerodynamic stall, Boeing devised flight-control software called MCAS.
 Preliminary reports indicate that the software pushed the nose of the plane down in both crashes, and Boeing is working on changes to make MCAS more reliable and easier to control.